See Governance for membership of board subcommittees and director responsibilities.

 Nigel Newton was born and raised in San Francisco.
 He read English at Cambridge.
 After working at Macmillan Publishers, he joined Sidgwick & Jackson.
 He left Sidgwick in 1986 to start Bloomsbury.
 Bloomsbury floated on The London Stock Exchange in 1994 and has grown organically and through acquisitions and partnerships.
 Bloomsbury publishes 2,500 books a year from its offices in the UK, US, India and Australia.

 Jonathan Glasspool was appointed to the Bloomsbury Board in July 2015.
 He has executive responsibility for Bloomsbury's non-consumer publishing and Bloomsbury India.
 He joined Bloomsbury in 1999 and is Managing Director of Bloomsbury's Academic & Professional publishing division.
-Jonathan is Chair of the Industry Advisory Board at Oxford Brookes University, a Trustee of Publishing Training Centre, a member of the Commercial Board of the ICAEW, a member of the Academic & Professional Board of the Publisher's Association, Chair of Federation of British Artists and Governor of Bath Spa University.
+Jonathan is Chair of the Industry Advisory Board at Oxford Brookes University, a Trustee of Publishing Training Centre, a member of the Academic & Professional Board of the Publisher's Association, Chair of Federation of British Artists and Governor of Bath Spa University.
 He has held roles in publishing with Reed Elsevier in the UK and Asia, the Chartered Management Institute, and Cambridge University Press.
 Jonathan has a first class degree in English from Trinity College, Oxford, an MA in English from Bristol University and an MBA with Distinction from Warwick Business School.

 Penny Scott-Bayfield was appointed to the Bloomsbury Board in July 2018, when she joined Bloomsbury as Group Finance Director.
 Prior to this, she was Finance Director of Conde Nast Britain, and held senior finance roles at Sky Plc and lastminute.com plc.
 She started her career and qualified as Chartered Accountant (FCA) with Deloitte.
 Penny has a first class degree in Maths from University College, Durham, and has been a judge on the 'Women of the Future' programme since 2011.